 In an effort to reduce litter, save resources, and protect Baltimore County’s extensive coastal environments, we recommend:

 - Educate and encourage residents to use reusable bags

 - Educate and encourage the public to re-use existing plastic bags

 - Survey Baltimore County residents to assess re-usable bag use

 - Assess resident attitudes towards small fees tied to Bay Restoration

 - Encourage store managers to train store clerks to ask if customers want bags

-Read the Full Report (PDF)
+Read the Full Report on Plastic Bags (PDF).